-This explains the trend seen in the simulations.
-The "measured" quantities approach the fixed point but show fluctuations.
-These fluctuations shrink with increasing system size N. States deviating from the fixed point occupy less and less of the available configuration space for increasing N. However, it becomes obvious from the small systems that the relation found from (2.18) is not strictly true when we consider a specific time series of a finite system.
-The master equations leading to (2.18) are statistical and consider an averaged situation.
+This explains the overall trend seen in the simulations.
+The "measured" quantities approach a fixed point, but show fluctuations.
+These fluctuations shrink with increasing system size N. For small systems the relation found from (2.18) is not strictly true, when we consider a specific time series of a finite system.
+The master equations leading to (2.18) are statistical and consider an averaged situation for very large systems $(N \to \infty)$.
+The "fixed point" reached after a long time corresponds to the situation that each configuration of micro-states is accessed with the same probability.
+Macroscopic states deviating from the fixed point occupy less and less of the available configuration space for increasing N.